-- Non-Grandfathered Greater China Issuers are not granted the concessions from the equivalence requirement, Contractual Arrangements or WVR companies. - A Non-Grandfathered Greater China Issuer seeking secondary listing under Chapter 19C must: - vary its constitutional documents to satisfy the key shareholder protection standards (as applicable); - ensure that its WVR structure complies with the primary listing requirements under Chapter 8A, including ongoing WVR safeguards and disclosure requirements; - comply with Listing Decision HKEx-LD43-3 on Contractual Arrangements; and - if the PRC Foreign Investment Law comes into effect, it may be required, on a case by case basis, to demonstrate that it is able to comply with the legislation.
+Non-Grandfathered Greater China Issuers will not be granted the concessions from the equivalence requirement, Contractual Arrangements or WVR companies.
+A Non-Grandfathered Greater China Issuer seeking secondary listing under Chapter 19C must vary its constitutional documents to satisfy the key shareholder protection standards (as applicable), and ensure that its WVR structure complies with the primary listing requirements under Chapter 8A, including ongoing WVR safeguards and disclosure requirements.
+The Secondary Listing Guidance Letter requires a Non-Grandfathered Greater China Issuer seeking a secondary listing under the new concessionary route to comply with Listing Decision HKEx-LD43-3.
+If the PRC Foreign Investment Law comes into effect, it may also be required, on a case by case basis, to demonstrate that it is able to comply with the legislation.